|Trail Features:||Waterfalls, Old growth forests|

 Starting from Light 8 in Gatlinburg, turn onto Historic Nature Trail / Airport Road.
 After driving 0.7 miles veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
 After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop Road.
 After driving roughly 0.6 miles on the loop, the Rainbow Falls Trailhead will be located on your right (if this parking lot is full, there's an auxiliary parking area about a tenth-of-a-mile further down the road).

-As you continue up the LeConte Creek valley hikers will cross over two footbridges along the way; one at 1.7 miles and the other at 2.4 miles, before reaching the 80-foot high waterfall, located roughly 2.7 miles from the trailhead.
+As you continue up the LeConte Creek valley hikers will cross over two footbridges along the way; one at 1.7 miles, and the other just as you reach the 80-foot high waterfall, located roughly 2.7 miles from the trailhead.

 Rainbow Falls has the distinction of being the highest single-drop waterfall in the Smokies.
 The name for the waterfall comes from the rainbow that's produced by mist on sunny afternoons.
-During extended cold periods an impressive ice formation builds around the falls.
-You might notice a little bit of ice building to the right of the falls in the photo on the right.
+During extended cold periods an impressive ice formation builds around the waterfall.

 Hikers should note that the rocks around the falls are quite slippery due to mist and algae.
 As a result, the park warns visitors not to climb on rocks near any waterfall.
 Over the years several people have fallen to their deaths, while many others have suffered serious injuries.

 From Rainbow Falls the trail continues to the summit of Mt.
 LeConte.
-If you still have the energy you could extend your hike for another 4.2 miles to reach the top of the third highest mountain in the Smokies.
+If you still have the energy you could extend your hike for another 4.2 miles to reach the top of the third highest mountain in the Great Smoky Mountains.